SudoerUser/sudoeruser/README.md

 ### Hi there 👋
 My name is Amir M. Jahangirzadeh.
-I am a computer engineering student at the Islamic Azad University of Urmia
+I am a computer engineering student in the Islamic Azad University of Urmia

 I am a Unix systems programmer and I am also Very Interested To Web Penetration Testing and Reverse Engineering